cvcenit/coulomb-project-core-cs11/README.md

     > flamethrowed(r, c) - replaces the the tile at row r, col c to an empty tile (if it is a tree tile; breaks the recursion other wise.) and repeatedly calls itself for all adjacent tiles in all four(4) directions.

 ### Level Creation

+## Unit Test

+## Additional Features

+In addition to the base game, the following features have been added in the following sections:

+### Graphical User Interface (GUI)
+* Main Menu - The main menu gives the following options to the player:
+  * Play Menu
+    - Allows the player to input their character's name; alternatively, the player can also delete existing character names.
+      * Character Name
+        - Contains the date of creation, number of mushrooms collected, and total amount of time played.
+        - Updates after each game, win or lose.
+    - The player can select from different level options:
+      * Story
+        - Contains ten(10) levels that are increasing in difficulty.
+      * Bonus
+        - Special level made by the creators.
+      * User-made
+        - Allows the player to create and edit their own level.
+    -